Energinet-DataHub/opengeh-wholesale/source/dotnet/domain-tests/Clients/Wholesale/V3/ReadMe.md

 # How to generate the client code

 1. Delete the swagger.json file.
+2. Create VPN connection to u-001 using Azure VPN Client
-2. Rebuild the DomainTest project.
+3. Rebuild the DomainTest project.

-3. A new swagger.json file and WholesaleClient.cs file will be generated.
+A new swagger.json file and WholesaleClient.cs file will be generated.

 # How to build the client from a different swagger.json file, than the one specified in nswag.json